 10 Foolproof Ways to Increase Learning Retention

-Whenever you participate in a learning environment, the end goal is to absorb new information and process it for future applications.
-However, learners in any environment, whether a corporate training course or a college student, can find retention challenging.
+Whenever someone participates in a learning environment, the end-goal is to absorb new information and process it for future applications.
+However, learners in any environment, whether a corporate training course or college education, can find retention challenging.

 What Is Learning Retention?